freeCodeCamp/learn-git-by-building-an-sql-reference-object/TUTORIAL.md

 ### 980.1

-After all that, you can see the "insert row" commit from `main` was added to this branch before the two commits you made here.
-Now that this branch is up to date, you can continue working on it.
+You can see the "insert row" commit from `main` was added to this branch before the two commits you made here.
+Now this branch is up to date and you can continue working on it.
 Add a `rename` key to the `column` object.
 The value should look like this: `ALTER TABLE table_name RENAME COLUMN column_name TO new_name;`

 #### HINTS